k4lm3d/k4lm3d.github.io/source/_posts/torn/received-educational-support.md

 ## A Surprising Twist

-Just when I thought I had a plan, Inf3xshun surprised me even further.
+Just when I thought I had a plan, Shun surprised me even further.
 He sent me a staggering $88 million to invest in West Side University's stock market.
-His reasoning was simple: he wanted to contribute to my education and help me achieve the +10% education time reduction.
+His reasoning was simple: he wanted to contribute to my education and help me achieve the <a href="https://wiki.torn.com/wiki/Education#How_to_shorten_Education_time" target="_blank">+10% education time reduction</a>.

 ## Returning the Favor